Hearing loss: Causes

-Hearing loss has multiple causes, including ageing, genetics, perinatal problems and acquired causes like noise and disease.
-For some kinds of hearing loss the cause may be classified as of unknown cause.
+Hearing loss has multiple causes, including ageing, genetics, perinatal problems, and acquired causes such as noise and disease.
+For some kinds of hearing loss, the cause may be classified as of unknown cause.

-There is a progressive loss of ability to hear high frequencies with aging known as presbycusis.
-For men, this can start as early as 25 and women at 30.
-Although genetically variable, it is a normal concomitant of ageing and is distinct from hearing losses caused by noise exposure, toxins or disease agents.
-Common conditions that can increase the risk of hearing loss in elderly people are high blood pressure, diabetes, or the use of certain medications harmful to the ear.
+There is a progressive loss of ability to hear high frequencies with aging, known as presbycusis.
+For men, this can start as early as 25, and for women at 30.
+Although genetically variable, it is a normal concomitant of ageing.
+It is distinct from hearing losses caused by noise exposure, toxins or disease agents.
+Common conditions that can increase the risk of hearing loss in elderly people are high blood pressure, diabetes (hearing loss in diabetes), or the use of certain medications harmful to the ear.
 While everyone loses hearing with age, the amount and type of hearing loss is variable.

-Noise-induced hearing loss (NIHL), also known as acoustic trauma, typically manifests as elevated hearing thresholds (i.e. less sensitivity or muting).
+Noise-induced hearing loss (NIHL), also known as acoustic trauma, typically manifests as elevated hearing thresholds (i.e., less sensitivity or muting).
 Noise exposure is the cause of approximately half of all cases of hearing loss, causing some degree of problems in 5% of the population globally.
 The majority of hearing loss is not due to age, but due to noise exposure.
 Various governmental, industry and standards organizations set noise standards.
-Many people are unaware of the presence of environmental sound at damaging levels, or of the level at which sound becomes harmful.
+Many people are unaware of the presence of environmental sound at damaging levels or of the level at which sound becomes harmful.
 Common sources of damaging noise levels include car stereos, children's toys, motor vehicles, crowds, lawn and maintenance equipment, power tools, gun use, musical instruments, and even hair dryers.
 Noise damage is cumulative; all sources of damage must be considered to assess risk.
 In the US, 12.5% of children aged 6–19 years have permanent hearing damage from excessive noise exposure.
 The World Health Organization estimates that half of those between 12 and 35 are at risk from using personal audio devices that are too loud.
 Hearing loss in adolescents may be caused by loud noise from toys, music by headphones, and concerts or events.

 Hearing loss can be inherited.
 Around 75–80% of all these cases are inherited by recessive genes, 20–25% are inherited by dominant genes, 1–2% are inherited by X-linked patterns, and fewer than 1% are inherited by mitochondrial inheritance.
 Syndromic deafness occurs when there are other signs or medical problems aside from deafness in an individual, such as Usher syndrome, Stickler syndrome, Waardenburg syndrome, Alport's syndrome, and neurofibromatosis type 2.
 Nonsyndromic deafness occurs when there are no other signs or medical problems associated with the deafness in an individual.